Lalit-Hire110/PM-level-prediction-in-Air-using-Sattelite-Imagery/README.md

-# week1
-This repo consist of the work I have done during Edunet Internship's week 1.
-Week 1: Environmental Monitoring & Pollution Control Understanding the Challenge
+# Week 1: Environmental Monitoring & Pollution Control
+Understanding the Challenge

 Air pollution is a serious issue worldwide, but getting real-time data for specific locations isn’t easy.
 Most air quality measurements rely on ground monitoring stations, which are expensive to set up and maintain.
 These stations are often spread thin and sometimes provide incomplete or inconsistent data.

 My Project Idea

 I’m exploring whether it’s possible to predict air quality—specifically PM2.5 levels—using satellite images, supplemented by ground-based measurements.
 If successful, this approach could make it easier to monitor pollution across large areas, without depending solely on costly ground stations.

 Week 1 Goals

 Finalized the Project Topic: Committed to using satellite imagery and ground truth data to predict air pollution levels.

 Data Exploration: Researched what kinds of satellite and ground datasets are available, including their formats and coverage.